Alpha-Cassius/-Smart-Crop-Recommender/README.md

 - **scikit-learn** (for machine learning)

 ## Dataset
-The model is trained on the **Crop Recommendation Dataset**, which contains essential soil and climate parameters:
+The model is trained on the **Crop Recommendation Dataset** (Open-Source Model By Kaggle), which contains essential soil and climate parameters:
 - **N**: Nitrogen (mg/kg)
 - **P**: Phosphorus (mg/kg)
 - **K**: Potassium (mg/kg)